tashaxanavsem82/team-communicator/CONTRIBUTING.md

 4. Push your branch to your fork.
 5. Open a Pull Request.

-Please ensure that your code adheres to the project’s coding standards and includes appropriate tests where necessary.
+Please ensure that your code adheres to the project’s coding standards, includes appropriate tests where necessary, and that all tests pass before submitting.

 Thanks for your contributions!